-However, if during the warranty period anything goes wrong, such as the heating system failing or a pipe developing a leak, these sorts of items would be treated as a defect by the developer and rectified within the allocated target timescale.
+However, if anything goes wrong during the warranty period, such as the heating system failing or a pipe develops a leak, these sorts of items would be treated as a defect by the developer and rectified within the allocated target timescale.

-Most properties where purchasers are given the chance to view before they purchase are sold as seen.
+Most properties where purchasers have been given the chance to view before they purchase, are sold as seen.
 If you have any queries about buying sold as seen properties, please contact the Peabody Sales Team.

 Properties Sold Off Plan

-If you are buying a property off plan then you may not have had the chance to view the property before exchanging.
+If you are buying a property off plan, you may not have had the chance to view the property before exchanging.
 However, all Peabody properties do go through an extensive snagging and inspection process prior to handover.

 Developers expect all decorative items such as scratched windows, poorly applied mastic and paint imperfection on walls to be picked up and resolved during this snagging process.
-Therefore, many developers will not accept any decorative items to be logged in as a defect following handover.
-It is important you are aware of this now to save any future disappointment should you discover a decorative issue in your home which was missed during the snagging process.
+Therefore, many developers will not accept any decorative items to be logged as a defect following handover.
+It is important to be aware of this now to save any future disappointment should you discover a decorative issue in your home which was missed during the snagging process.

 End of defects inspections